Projects List

 Client: KiwiRail (Ross Hayward, Group General Manager Rail Passenger).

-Employed Transport Futures Ltd (Don Wignall), Professor Chris Nash and James Jackson (Leeds Institute for Transport Studies) as
+Associated consultants: Employed Transport Futures Ltd (Don Wignall), Professor Chris Nash and James Jackson (Leeds Institute for Transport Studies) as

 sub-consultants.